BayanganPikiran/2048/README.md

 - pickle

 I have designed the entire program in the Board class.
-I could have created an additional class for the gameplay, e.g. key movement, starting, restarting, etc., but felt that would ultimately just be fancier clothes than effective functionality.
+I could have created an additional class for the gameplay, e.g. key movement, starting, restarting, etc., but felt that would ultimately just be fancy clothes rather than effective functionality.

 In addition to standard board play and score, I've added a high score feature and a restart button.
 The game is habit